Creatiwity/witycms-doc/settings.md

 # Settings

-The "**Settings**" application will allow you to configure general settings of your website.
+The **Settings** application will allow you to configure general settings of your website.

 ## Settings of the site